carla-simulator/carla-autoware/README.md

 A special camera is positioned behind the car to see the car and its environment.
 You can subscribe to it via ```/carla/ego_vehicle/camera/rgb/viewFromBehind/image_color```.

+### Multi machine setup

+You can run Autoware and Carla on different machines.
+To let the carla autoware bridge connect to a remote Carla Server, execute roslaunch with the following parameters

+    roslaunch host:=<hostname> port:=<port number> carla_autoware_bridge carla_autoware_bridge.launch

 # Design

 The bridge contains two Carla Clients.